Raihan93-coder/HTB-writeups/planning/WriteUp.md

 ## 🌐Step 2 (Web enumeration)
 - Did web enumeration manual and used dirsearch but found nothing useful
   ![](./screenshots/dirsearch.png)
-- As a result decided to find if any subdomain exist, used gobuster and a custom generated wordlist from chatgpt
+- As a result I decided to find if any subdomain exist, used gobuster and a custom generated wordlist from chatgpt
   ```bash
   gobuster dns -d planning.htb -w /home/raihan/Documents/m_planning/wordlist.txt --no-error
   ```